 West Nile virus has been has been found in all counties of Vermont and continues to be detected in mosquitoes each year.
 However, it is a relatively rare cause of illness in people.
-Eight cases in Vermont residents have been reported since 2011.
+Twelve cases in Vermont residents have been reported since 2011.

+About 1 in 5 people who are infected develop a fever with other symptoms such as headache, body aches, joint pains, vomiting, diarrhea, or rash.
 Symptoms can last for as little as a few days or as long as several weeks.

 There is no specific treatment for West Nile virus infection, but the symptoms can be treated.

 With severe illness, hospitalization and treatment in an intensive care unit may be required.

 The vast majority of infections come from the bite of an infected mosquito.
 Mosquitoes are infected when they feed on an infected bird.
 When an infected mosquito bites a person, the virus is injected into the person and may cause illness.
 Birds and other animals may be infected with West Nile virus, but there is no evidence that a person can get the virus from handling live or dead animals.
 However, be sure to wear gloves whenever handling a dead animal, including birds.

 West Nile virus can also be spread by organ transplantation, blood transfusion, from a mother to fetus, and possibly by breast milk.